OpenVidu/openvidu.io-docs/docs/demos/openvidu-call.md

 npm run build
 ```

-3) You will found the app built in dist directory.
-You can use node to launch it:
+3) You will find the app built in dist directory.
+You can use Node to launch it:

 ```
 cd dist/